Probabilistic Contrastive Learning for Domain Adaptation: Supplementary Material

 Following the standard transductive setting~\cite{cui2020gradually} for UDA, we use all labeled source data and all unlabeled target data, and test on the same unlabeled target data.
 For model selection, we use ResNet-50~\cite{ResNet1} pre-trained on ImageNet as the backbone network for both Office-Home and VisDA-2017.
 For training hyper-parameters, we use mini-batch stochastic gradient descent (SGD) with a momentum of 0.9 and a weight decay of 0.001.
 For Office-Home, the initial learning rate is set to 0.001.
 For VisDA-2017, an initial learning rate of 0.0003 is used.
 The max iteration number is set to 10k.

 When applying FixMatch in domain adaptation task, there exist wrong predicted high confident target samples, which can hurt the performance in the target domain.
 To amend this, we follow~\cite{zhang2021prototypical,li2021ecacl} which uses a regularization term from~\cite{zou2019crst}.
 It encourages the high confident output to be evenly distributed to all classes.
 For the hyper-parameters in PCL, we set $s=7$ in all experiments.
+The data augmentation used by PCL is consistent with GVB and FixMatch.

 where $N$ denotes for the number of high confident samples, $C$ denotes for the number of classes.